anguyen216/mTSP-work/README.md

 # Initial water sampling routes for team of robots
+The final implementation to create the sampling route for each robot utlized [Google OR-tools](https://developers.google.com/optimization).
+However, there are other solvers in this repository that solve the mTSP and TSP; `solvers_examples.py` includes examples of how to use these solvers.

+Additionally, this repository includes a simulation to generate sampling points within a given rectangle boundary.

 The task of routing a team of robot for water sampling in this repository is modeled after the [multiple travelling salesmen problem](https://neos-guide.org/content/multiple-traveling-salesman-problem-mtsp) (mTSP).
 The formulation of the task is summarized below

 Given `N (N >= 1)` robots and `C (C >= 4)` sampling points that needs to be visited, find an optimal route for each robot that meet the following requirements: